marcoalopez/Python_course/notebooks/installing_Python.md

 ## 3. Create a Conda Environment for the Course

-After installing Miniconda, open the **Anaconda Prompt** (on Windows) or a terminal (on macOS/Linux).
+After installing Miniconda, open the **Anaconda Prompt** (on Windows) or a terminal and write `conda activate`(on macOS/Linux).
 You should see something like (the path may vary depending on the file system of your operating system):

 ```
 (base) C:\Users\Marco>
 ```

 The `(base)` prefix indicates that the base environment is active.
 Avoid installing packages in the `base` environment.
-Instead, we will create a dedicated environment for the course.
+Instead, we will create a dedicated environment for the Python course.

 ### Step 1: Update Conda